ROILTechnology/ROIL_info/terms.md

 illegal activity.
 Community standards judgements are in ROIL's sole discretion.

-When participating in Fandoms that are not designated "18+" Users will refrain from content unsuitable for children, such as profanity and nudity.
+When participating in Fandoms that are not designated "NSFW" Users will refrain from content unsuitable for children, such as profanity and nudity.
 This applies to comments, as well as to third-party content linked to by the Fandom.
 When a Fandom adds a Feed, it may be impractical to review all content in that